doctrine/orm/docs/en/reference/architecture.rst

 ============

-This chapter gives an overview of the overall architecture, terminology and constraints of Doctrine 2.
+This chapter gives an overview of the overall architecture, terminology and constraints of Doctrine ORM.
 It is recommended to read this chapter carefully.

 Using an Object-Relational Mapper
 ---------------------------------

-As the term ORM already hints at, Doctrine 2 aims to simplify the translation between database rows and the PHP object model.
+As the term ORM already hints at, Doctrine ORM aims to simplify the translation between database rows and the PHP object model.
 The primary use case for Doctrine are therefore applications that utilize the Object-Oriented Programming Paradigm.
-For applications that do not primarily work with objects Doctrine 2 is not suited very well.
+For applications that do not primarily work with objects Doctrine ORM is not suited very well.

 Requirements
 ------------

-Doctrine 2 requires a minimum of PHP 7.1.
+Doctrine ORM requires a minimum of PHP 7.1.
 For greatly improved performance it is also recommended that you use APC with PHP.

-Doctrine 2 Packages
+Doctrine ORM Packages
 -------------------

-Doctrine 2 is divided into three main packages.
+Doctrine ORM is divided into three main packages.

 -  Common
 -  DBAL (includes Common)